 Pitch and tempo progressions will sound chaotic; it sort of contradicts our mental conception of melody.
 These compositions will simply not progress in those familiar comforting directions.
 80s crossover thrash also seems to be a part of this whole cross-pollination.
 They illustrate similar blast beat and riff patterns, but with significantly less speed and distortion.
 In fact, last month D.R.I played at SF, and it was difficult to ignore the striking similarity across these seemingly different genres.

 Entombed’s first two records are absolute death metal classics.
-Especially ‘Left Hand Path’, it’s an unrelenting train of melodic guitar hooks, heavy down tuned riffs, exploding drums and deep growls.
+Especially ‘Left Hand Path’, an unrelenting train of melodic guitar hooks, heavy down tuned riffs, exploding drums and deep growls.
 Even the leads are down tuned and always layered with grinding riffs.
 But, in between endless growls and distant echoing screams — almost like an accident – we have a full total of two seconds of desperate clean vocals.
 Undoubtedly, lyrics are even more morbidly tailored, and intended to finish off anyone who does manage to survive this buzz saw assault.

 Within this broad genre, Entombed is an icon.
-I had actually weathered 60 miles of rain storm and flu on a weekday night to see them live.
+Once I had to weathered 60 miles of rain storm and flu on a weekday night to see them live.
 A relatively small venue, crowd was sparse and probably not more than a few dozen.
 Set list was dominated by songs from their first two records – it was an absolute head-banging feast.
 Swedish death metal legends, tiny venue, and tickets priced at an affordable $19 — the perks of listening to sounds not many care about.